bigwhoman/mini-tutorials_ESP32_WebServer/README.md

 When you connect the device, a port would appear on /dev named mainly /dev/tty* where * would be USB

 ![image](https://github.com/bigwhoman/mini-tutorials_ESP32_WebServer/assets/79264715/bb063df4-adf9-47a2-a2af-5f60dd5802e3)

 <br>

 Now go to <b>Tools -> Port</b> and select your serial port ( probably /dev/ttyUSBx)

+<b>**note : If a usb option is not shown, it means that the driver is having some problems.
+Removing brltty could sometimes fix this issue with esp modules.</b>

 <br>